Church of All Saints (Plzeň)

-The Church of All Saints is situated in the Roudna quarter near the historic center of Pilsen.
-It is one of the oldest churches in the area and it was considered the main parish church of the early villages of Pilsen, Malice and Zahorsko before the construction of the St. Bartholomew cathedral was completed.
+The Church of All Saints (Kostel Všech svatých) is a church in Plzeň in the Czech Republic.
+It is one of the oldest churches in the area and it was considered the main parish church of the early villages of Plzeň, Malice and Záhorsko before the construction of the Cathedral of St. Bartholomew was completed.

 History

 The initial Romanesque church was constructed in the 13th century.

-In 1310 the Henry of Bohemia granted the patronage right to the Teutonic order, which enforced this right and established the church of St. Bartholomew, which was set to become the parish church of the early Pilsen.
+In 1310, the Henry of Bohemia granted the patronage right to the Teutonic order, which enforced this right and established the church of St. Bartholomew, which was set to become the parish church of the early Plzeň.

 According to result of the new situation the Church of All Saints lost its privileged status and become a filial church.
 The church was reconstructed in the Gothic style at the end of the 14th century.

 During the Hussite Wars, the church's nave was significantly damaged and for this reason the church was repaired during the rest of the century.